 Introduction to the uses of accounting information focusing on the evolution of the business cycle and how accounting information is used for internal and external purposes.
-Prerequisites: ACC 230; sophomore standing.
+Prerequisites: a grade of "C" or better in ACC 230; sophomore standing.

 ACC 250 Introductory Accounting Lab (1)